DOkwufulueze/AutoStartup/README.md

 # Execute the script from its parent directory
-On your terminal, in the directory containing my-shell-script, simply execute the script by:
+On your terminal, in the directory containing auto-startup, simply execute the script by:
 ```
-  ./my-shell-script
+  ./auto-startup
 ```

 # Execute the script from any directory
-You can also add my-shell-script to your PATH so you can just execute it from anywhere in your terminal by simply typing ```my-shell-script``` thus:
+You can also add auto-startup to your PATH so you can just execute it from anywhere in your terminal by simply typing ```auto-startup``` thus:
 ```
   export PATH=$PATH:~/directory-name
-  # where directory-name is the name of the directory containing my-shell-script
+  # where directory-name is the name of the directory containing auto-startup
 ```
 # Enjoy...